react-epfl/chachachat/README.md

 ## Protocol

-Chachachat used a websocket based protocol.
+Chachachat used a socket.io based protocol.
 Details can be found in protocol.md